Harvest of the Month Information:

 USES AND TIPS

-- Zucchini is in season in Georgia from May through October.
+- Kale is in peak season in Georgia March through April and October through December.